dmbarbour/glas/docs/GlasApps.md

             f   - float
             d   - double

+TODO: consider update of API to use environment abstraction instead of abstract data.

 * `sys.ffi.*` -
-  * `new(Hint) : FFI` - Return a runtime-scoped reference to a new FFI thread.
+  * `new(Hint) : FFI` - Return a linear runtime-scoped reference to a new FFI thread.
 Hint guides integration, such as creating or attaching to a process, or at which node in a distributed runtime.
 The FFI thread will start with with a fresh environment.
   * `fork(FFI) : FFI` - Clone the FFI thread.
 This involves a copy of of the data stack, stash, registers, and runtime-local vars.
 The next command will run in a new thread.
 The heap is shared between forks.
   * `status(FFI) : FFIStatus` - recent status of FFI thread:
     * *uncommitted* - initial status for a 'new' or 'fork' FFI.